gaia-platform/GaiaPlatform/README.md

 GaiaPlatform - Main repository

+## Gaia Platform Overview

+For an introduction to Gaia Platform, see: https://gaia-platform.github.io/gaia-platform-docs.io/index.html

+If the above link is not available, the source HTML can also be retrieved from https://github.com/gaia-platform/gaia-platform-docs.io/blob/main/index.html.

 ## Repository Guidelines

 To maintain a healthy codebase, we have a collection of guidelines to use when authoring code.